 Baird has a business continuity program in place to help ensure safety, continuity of service, and support for our clients and associates.
-The program includes periodic evaluation of risk and control, business impact analysis, business continuity strategy development and review, emergency response planning, crisis management planning, business continuity planning and periodic plan maintenance.
+The program includes periodic evaluation of risk and control, business impact analysis, business continuity strategy, emergency response planning, crisis management planning, business continuity planning and periodic plan maintenance.
 Various rehearsal exercises are conducted throughout the year to evaluate our readiness.
-Audits of the business continuity program are performed and progress is reported to a Business Continuity Steering Committee.
+Audits of the business continuity program are performed, as needed, and progress is reported to a Business Continuity Steering committee.

-Individual departments have business continuity plans that contain procedures for response, recovery and resumption of critical business processes.
-Department plans include contact information for associates, vendors and critical business partners.
+Each department has a business continuity plan that contain procedures for response, recovery and resumption of critical business processes.
+Department plans include contact information for associates; vendors and critical business partners; business process detail with necessary applications/systems; recovery strategies for various disruption types including personnel, facility, technology, market and third-party disruptions.
 This information is updated periodically and is available off site electronically and through hardcopy.
 A plan may be invoked in whole or in part, depending on the severity of the incident and the functional areas affected.
 It is the firm’s objective to continue business during any foreseeable disruptive event and to provide clients prompt access to their funds and securities.

-Alternative sites have defined work space that can be used for the recovery of certain trading and related clearance and settlement as well as other functions.
-Space will be provided at various Baird sites to accommodate other department recovery teams.
+Alternative sites have defined workspace that can be used for the recovery of certain trading and related clearance and settlement as well as other functions.
+Transfer of work or space will be provided at various Baird sites to accommodate other department recovery teams.
 The alternate Baird sites are at locations that give us the ability to recover from disruptions affecting various locations, including our headquarters building and its surrounding area, as well as city-wide and regional events.
 In addition, our primary client information service vendor is highly resilient and gives us the ability to process orders and otherwise service our clients from Baird sites not experiencing a disruption.
 They also have a business continuity plan in place that provides for data backup and redundancy.
 They test their recovery capability regularly.

-Baird’s business continuity plan is rehearsed regularly.
-Remote work exercises are performed twice a year.
+Baird’s business continuity plan, which is comprised of each department’s business continuity plan, is rehearsed regularly.
 Auto notification and emergency communications exercises are run on a regular basis.
-Monthly generator tests occur as well as appropriate IT technical recovery rehearsals.
+Generator tests occur monthly while IT technical recovery rehearsals are conducted as necessary.
 The plan is reviewed by executive senior management on an annual basis and is monitored by Baird’s dedicated business continuity team.
-The plan is updated throughout the year and in the event of any material change to the firm’s operations, technology, structure, business or location.
+The plan is updated throughout the year and in the event of any material change to the firm’s operations, technology, structure, business, or location.

-If you have any questions or concerns, please contact your Financial Advisor or call us toll-free at 800-792-2473 and ask for the Business Continuity Director.
+If you have any questions or concerns, please contact your Financial Advisor or call us toll-free at 800-792-2473 and ask for the Manager of Business Continuity.